Canada Pension Plan Disability

 Applications - Reconsiderations - Appeals

-Canada Pension Plan Disability (CPP-D) is a federal disability benefits program administered by Service Canada.
+The Canada Pension Plan Disability (CPP-D) program is a federal disability benefits program administered by Service Canada.
 CPP-D is designed to provide monthly disability benefit payments to eligible individuals who meet the following criteria:

-It can be a daunting task to have to prove to the government that your disability prevents you from finding gainful employment, and many individuals are denied on their first application, as well as the reconsideration and appeal stages.
+It can be a daunting task to have to prove to the government that your disability prevents you from finding gainful employment, and many individuals are denied on their first application, as well as at the reconsideration and appeal stages.
 There are many avenues in which an application for CPP-D can fail, and the explanations for many of these denials are lacking clarity and substance.
 Hetherington & Hodson have experience in representing our clients at all stages of the application process and can help give you your best chance at securing these benefits.

 It should be noted that the monthly benefits are based on your prior contributions and as such can vary from person to person.
 Applying for CPP-D may not necessarily be the right choice for you depending on your situation.